 Graduation Requirements

-Learners enrolled in a Master’s by Coursework programme must pass all specified assessments and requirements prescribed for the programme and obtain a total of 60 credits with a minimum CGPA of 2.50 at the end of the final study trimester to be awarded the relevant qualification.
+Learners enrolled in a Master’s by Coursework programme must pass all specified assessments and programme requirements, obtain 60 credits, and achieve a minimum CGPA of 2.50 by the end of the final study trimester to be awarded the relevant qualification.

 The programme may comprise the following components: